-The number one rule of recording is get it right at the source.
-Micing an acoustic guitar is nearly always better sounding than a DI, but the final tone will of course depend on your mic, position, the guitar itself, room, and the player.
+The number one rule of recording is to get it right at the source.
+Micing an acoustic guitar is nearly always better sounding than a DI, but the final tone will, of course, depend on your mic, position, the guitar itself, room, and the player.
 I’ve got a decently recorded stereo acoustic guitar track here which I want to make crisp, clear, and sound as if it was recorded in a bigger, natural sounding room.

 The key components of this signal chain are:

-- Zynaptiq Unveil – an amazing plug-in which effectively reduces and removes reverberation from a recording so your left with just the source signal.
+- Zynaptiq Unveil – an amazing plug-in which effectively reduces and removes reverberation from a recording so you’re left with just the source signal.

 - Zynaptiq Unfilter – A tool which linearizes the frequency response of a signal, thus making mic choice and placement less of a factor and giving the signal an equal response.